NLLSsolver.jl

 • Variable blocks, which contain the parameters to be optimized.

-• Residual blocks, which contain the data that defines the NLLS function to be minimized w.r.t. the variables.
+• Cost blocks, which contain the data that defines the NLLS cost function to be minimized w.r.t. the variables.
+A single cost block generates a scalar cost as a function of a fixed (at compile-time) number of variable blocks, currently up to 10.

 Each instance of these two types must implement a standard API, as follows.